example42/psick/docs/vagrant.md

 ## Vagrant integration

-This `control-repo` contains different customisable `Vagrant` environments that can be used for different purposes at different stages of our `Puppet workflow`: `local` testing during development, `continuous integration` testing, `semi-permanent` test environments...
+This `control-repo` contains different customisable `Vagrant` environments that can be used for different purposes:

+  - Virtual machines with different OS where to test our Puppet code before committing it
+  - VMs to use in automated CI pipelines
+  - VMS to use by application developers configured via Pupept and aligned to prod servers

 This `control-repo` is by default shipped as **self contained**:

   - It provides all the `Puppet code` and data needed to provision different roles.
   - It manages nodes classification with a nodeless, `Hiera driven`, approach based on the companion [psick module](https://github.com/example42/puppet-psick).
   - It doesn't use [exported resources](https://puppet.com/docs/puppet/latest/lang_exported.html) (at least in common roles) or any other data provided by `PuppetDB`
   - It doesn't rely on an `External Node Classifier` (ENC) for nodes classification

-Being self contained the catalog for each node can be compiled locally via ```Puppet apply```, and is the same method used, by default, in most of the provided `Vagrant` environments.
+Being self contained the catalog for each node can be compiled locally via ```Puppet apply```, and this is the same method used, by default, in most of the provided `Vagrant` environments.

-We can work with them directly issuing `vagrant` commands in ```vagrant/environments/<env_name>``` or via `Fabric` from the main repo dir.

 ### Vagrant commands